 This guide includes a ranking of the best online bachelor's degrees in Spanish.
 Each blurb in our ranking contains essential details and a link to the program's website, where you can find contact information for admissions departments and academic advisors.

 This guide also provides information about typical courses, admission requirements, career paths, and frequently asked questions related to Spanish programs.

-What Are the Best Spanish Programs of 2020?
+What Are the Best Spanish Bachelor's Programs?
 Here Are Our Top Five:

 |1||Florida International University||Miami, FL|

 |2||Arizona State University||Phoenix, AZ|

 The curriculum of an online bachelor's degree in Spanish provides you with many in-demand skills.
 For example, the Bureau of Labor Statistics (BLS) projects that the need for interpreters and translators -- a common career pursued by Spanish bachelor's degree-holders -- will grow by 19% between 2018 and 2028.

 A Spanish degree can also be useful in many other careers; the number of native Spanish speakers in the U.S. continues to rise yearly.
 Career advisors can help you create a custom career path that matches your goals.

 - How We Rank Schools